Fordalex/master-mind-project/testing-bugs.md

 It should return four white pegs.

-Play the game mulitple times making should no incorrect pattern happen,
+Play the game mulitple times making should no incorrect patterns happen.

 ### Buying new counters: